[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2017 | Platforms: PS4, Xbox One, Microsoft Windows

 The result of this epic showdown has always been obvious enough.
 But this is a worthy franchise that deserves to be kept alive.
-This last installation in the Marvel vs. Capcom series takes the familiar arcade style battles to newer heights with the addition of some impressive new features.
+This last installment in the Marvel vs. Capcom series takes the familiar arcade-style battles to newer heights with the addition of some impressive new features.

 Saints Row IV